signalfx/signalfx-agent/docs/faq.md

-# SignalFx Smart Agent is deprecated
+# Deprecaton Notice for SignalFx Smart Agent

 Smart Agent is deprecated in conjunction with the release of Splunk Observability Cloud: